Health effects of tobacco: Influenza

 A study of an outbreak of an (H1N1) influenza in an Israeli military unit of 336 healthy young men to determine the relation of cigarette smoking to the incidence of clinically apparent influenza, revealed that, of 168 smokers, 68.5 percent had influenza, as compared with 47.2 percent of nonsmokers.
 Influenza was also more severe in the smokers; 50.6 percent of them lost work days or required bed rest, or both, as compared with 30.1 percent of the nonsmokers.

-According to a study of 1,900 male cadets after the 1968 Hong Kong A2 influenza epidemic at a South Carolina military academy, compared with nonsmokers, heavy smokers (more than 20 cigarettes per day) had 21% more illnesses and 20% more bed rest, light smokers (20 cigarettes or fewer per day) had 10% more illnesses and 7% more bed rest.
+According to a study of 1,900 male cadets after the 1968 Hong Kong A2 influenza epidemic at a South Carolina military academy, compared with people who did not smoke, people who smoked heavily (more than 20 cigarettes per day) had 21% more illnesses and 20% more bed rest, people who smoked lightly (20 cigarettes or fewer per day) had 10% more illnesses and 7% more bed rest.

-The effect of cigarette smoking upon epidemic influenza was studied prospectively among 1,811 male college students.
-Clinical influenza incidence among those who daily smoked 21 or more cigarettes was 21% higher than that of non-smokers.
-Influenza incidence among smokers of 1 to 20 cigarettes daily was intermediate between non-smokers and heavy cigarette smokers.
+The effect of cigarette smoking on epidemic influenza was studied prospectively among 1,811 male college students.
+Clinical influenza incidence among those who smoked 21 or more cigarettes daily was 21% higher than that of people who did not smoke.
+Influenza incidence among people who smoked 1 to 20 cigarettes daily was intermediate between those who did not smoke and people who smoked heavily.

 Surveillance of a 1979 influenza outbreak at a military base for women in Israel revealed that influenza symptoms developed in 60.0% of the current smokers vs. 41.6% of the nonsmokers.

-Smoking seems to cause a higher relative influenza-risk in older populations than in younger populations.
-In a prospective study of community-dwelling people 60–90 years of age, during 1993, of unimmunized people 23% of smokers had clinical influenza as compared with 6% of non-smokers.
+Smoking seems to cause a higher relative influenza risk in older populations than in younger populations.
+In a prospective study of community-dwelling people 60–90 years of age, in 1993, of unimmunized people, 23% of people who smoked had clinical influenza compared with 6% of people who did not smoke.

 Smoking may substantially contribute to the growth of influenza epidemics affecting the entire population.
 However, the proportion of influenza cases in the general non-smoking population attributable to smokers has not yet been calculated.